 The air intake and exhaust terminals may be located on separate outside walls or one terminal may exit the roof while the other is through the wall.
-The total combined equivalent vent length must be within the limits specified in the venting tables and the intake length cannot exceed the exhaust by more than 30 ft.
-The minimum recommended vent separation distance between the intake and exhaust terminals is 36 in.
+The total combined equivalent vent length must be within the limits specified in the venting tables and the intake length CANNOT exceed the exhaust by more than 30 ft (9.2 m).
+The minimum recommended vent separation distance between the intake and exhaust terminals is 36 in (91.5 cm).
 Local conditions may require a need for greater vent separation distances.